xnd-project/libndtypes/doc/libndtypes/memory.rst

 Allocate *nmemb \* size* bytes, using the function set in the custom allocator.

 Overflow in the multiplication is checked.
-Return :macro:`NULL` on overflow or if the allocation fails.
+Return :c:macro:`NULL` on overflow or if the allocation fails.